 Each month the Groton Trails Committee meets to discuss the status of ongoing projects, plan new projects, schedule work parties, update our trails projects list of current and future tasks, and report on problems and discuss solutions.
-The current meeting schedule calls for the meeting on the 3rd Tuesday of every month at 7:00pm at Groton's Legion Hall, 75 Hollis Street.
+The standard meeting schedule calls for the meeting on the 3rd Tuesday of every month at 7:00pm at Groton's Legion Hall, 75 Hollis Street.
 It is always advisable to check the Groton Town web site for meeting updates or use the email address below for confirmation.
 The meeting is open to the public and visitors are always encouraged to attend and participate.
-If you have a specific topic to discuss please email the Trails Committee firstname.lastname@example.org to get a slot assigned on the agenda.
+If you have a specific topic to discuss please email the Trails Committee firstname.lastname@example.org to get a time slot assigned on the agenda.

 Get Email Updates

 Join our low volume email list to learn about the trails of Groton including activities, work parties, and our trails advocacy efforts.
 We will use this list to notify you of our guided hikes, bike rides, ski or snowshoe events, and similar excursions.
 When we organize work parties we will also post a call for volunteers using this list.

 To join please send an email with your full name to email@example.com, and we will send you an invitation.
 This way we can keep spammers away.

 The archive of the email list is available on the Friends of Groton Trails Network Google Group.

 History of the Trails